Kaijove/Kaijove/README.md

 ## 🌌 About Me

-I'm a **16-year-old IT student** passionate about understanding **how technology works**, not just how to use it.
+I'm an IT student from Spain passionate about understanding **how technology works**, not just how to use it.

 I love building personal projects that challenge me to learn something new.
-Whether it's developing a web application, setting up a server, automating a task, or experimenting with AI, I enjoy turning ideas into reality.
+Whether it's developing a web application, setting up a server, automating a task, or experimenting with AI, I enjoy the process of turning ideas into reality.

-I'm naturally curious and always asking **why**.
-I like understanding how things work, how they can be improved, and what the best solution is.
-Every project is an opportunity to learn, experiment, and become a better developer.
+I'm naturally curious and I tend to question everything.
+I like understanding **why** things work the way they do, how they can be improved, and what the best solution is.
+For me, every project is an opportunity to learn, experiment and grow.

-Outside of technology, I'm also learning **Japanese 🇯🇵** and enjoy exploring different cultures and ways of thinking.
+Outside of technology, I also speak **Japanese 🇯🇵**, and I enjoy exploring new cultures and ways of thinking.

-I'm still at the beginning of my journey, but I'm excited to keep learning, building, and sharing my progress.
+I believe the best way to improve is by staying curious, building consistently, and never stopping learning.

 ---